adku44/jmeter-kubernetes/doc/hints.md

 ## How to change grafana dashboard
 In presented solution it's possible to change grafana dashboard to another one.
 The source of the different dashbords for jmeter is grafana web site.
 All avaiable jmeter load test dashboards are located
 [here](https://grafana.com/grafana/dashboards/?search=jmeter).
 It's important that each load test dashboard has corresponding backed listener.
-Because ot that two steps are required to change dashboard.
+Because of that two steps are required to change dashboard.
-1. Download dashboard definition, it's located in json file.
+1. Download dashboard definition, it's located in json file and copy to grafana configmap.
 2. Update `.jmx` file with corresponding 'backed listener' to the dashboard.
 This can be found in 'Thread Group' object.